prebid/Prebid.js/overview/getting-started.md

 #### To get started:

-- If you are a developer, come to the [Develoepr Getting Started Guide](/dev-docs/getting-started.html).
+- If you are a developer, come to the [Developer Getting Started Guide](/dev-docs/getting-started.html).

 - If you are in adops, come to the [Adops Getting Started Guide](/adops.html).